JosephMerhej/XTBPlugins.DataImport/README.md

 9. You can save your mappings to the XRM Toolbox Settings folder for re-use later, by clicking **Save**.
 You can later Load these settings by clicking **Load**.

 ## Authors:
-Data Import ++ was created by Joseph Merhej and further developed by [Andrew Howes](https://andyhowes.co)
+Data Import++ was created by Joseph Merhej and further developed by [Andrew Howes](https://andyhowes.co)

 ## Issues, Contributing and Ideas:
 Use Github issues to raise bugs, problems and ideas.
-Contributions are welcome - check out [Developing.MD](developing.md) to get started.
+Contributions are welcome - check out [Developing.MD](/DEVELOPING.md) to get started.